ProfessorKazarinoff/stream-2020/S01-E08/contents.md

 ## Review what we did last time

- - put users and admin users names in a json file, auto load into JuyterHub config
+ - Put users and admin users names in a json file, auto load into JuyterHub config
- - customize the login page
+ - Cutomize the login page

 ## What is Ansible?

 ## Installing Ansible

-## Digital Ocean, create a new droplet
+## Ensure server is created, ensure domain name is linked to server

+## Copy hosts and default.yml variable files

+## Check server connection with ping

 ## Ansible Playbook to create a non-root sudo user, enable ufw and SSH

 ## Other Ansible Playbooks

+ - install miniconda
+ - install jupyterhub
+ - SSL cert
+ - Google OAuth

+# Shut down servers, delete servers, save locally, push up to GitHub

+# Wrap-up S01